su3n/zoho_desk_functions/Tickets/automatic time entries/create_fixed_time_entry.md

 This documentation provides an explanation of the custom function written in Deluge Script for Zoho Desk.
 The function is designed to create a time entry record for a specific ticket.

+**Please note**: A custom field must be created so that time entries can be marked as automatic entries!
+The name must be stored in the `timeEntryCustomFieldName` setting!
+Further details below.

 ## General Settings

 The following general settings are defined at the beginning of the script: